michelf/sim-daltonism/ReadMe.md

 [RosyWriter]: https://developer.apple.com/library/ios/samplecode/RosyWriter/Introduction/Intro.html

 This application shares a lot with my other app Red Stripe.
 I welcome contributions.
-I also reserve the right to use any contribution accepted in Sim Daltonism in Red Stripe too, which is closed source.
-Otherwise I'd have two code bases to maintain, and it'd quickly become unmanageable.
+Note that contribution accepted in Sim Daltonism will often land into Red Stripe too, which is closed source.

 Copyright & License